Dementia, Later-Life Cognition and Bilingualism

 A few years later, the same researchers concentrated only on patients diagnosed with Alzheimer's disease–a common cause of dementia–and found similar results.
 In their conclusion, they were careful to underline that bilingualism does not prevent the development of the disease but that it appears to postpone the onset of its symptoms.

 Since that set of studies, other research groups have examined the topic in the hope of confirming that speaking two or more languages does indeed have a protective effect.
-Morris Freedman and eight other colleagues from three different countries reported on these studies recently.
+Morris Freedman and eight other colleagues from three different countries reported on these studies in 2014.
 They compared the Toronto results with those of two other studies, one done in Hyderabad (India) and one in Montreal.
 They reported that in the Hyderabad study the age of onset of dementia in a large group of patients was strikingly similar to that of the first Toronto study: 4.5 years later in bilinguals than in monolinguals.

 However, and this comes as a surprise, the Montreal study failed to show the same global effect.
 The study did show a significant protective effect for those who spoke at least four languages, but the benefit was only marginal for those with three languages, and there was no difference between those who spoke one or two languages, unless they were immigrants.
 What was even more surprising was that native-born Canadian bilinguals developed Alzheimer’s disease earlier, and not later, than monolinguals.

 Morris Freedman and his colleagues tried to make sense of these contradictory results.
 For example, they mentioned that the measure of the onset of dementia was different in Toronto and Hyderabad, on the one hand, and in Montreal, on the other.
 In addition, they questioned the way immigrants and nonimmigrants were defined in the Montreal study.